0xAX/asm/content/asm_3.md

 Since the command line arguments of each program represented as strings, we need to convert our command line arguments to numbers to calculate their sum.
 To convert a given string to a number we will use a simple algorithm:

 1. Create an accumulator that will be a result - the numeric representation of the given string.
-2. We will take first byte of the string and substract from it the value `48`.
+2. We will take first byte of the string and subtract from it the value `48`.
 Each byte in a string is an [ASCII](https://en.wikipedia.org/wiki/ASCII) symbol that has own code.
 The symbol `'0'` has code `48`, the symbol `'1'` has code 49, and so on.
-If we will substract `48` from the ASCII code of the given symbol we will get integer representation of the current digit from the given string.
+If we will subtract `48` from the ASCII code of the given symbol we will get integer representation of the current digit from the given string.
 3. As soon as we know the current digit, we multiple our accumulator from the step 1 by 10 and add to it the digit that we got during the step 2.
 4. Move to the next symbol in the given string and repeat the steps 2 and 3 if it is not end of the string (`\0` symbol).